hartmannsyg/blog/source/_posts/2023/02-17-seccon-finals.md

 My solution abuses the above behavior to construct a time-based oracle.

-Firstly, my solver lets the bot pollute cache in the template engine (`index.html`):
+Firstly, my solver lets the bot pollute cache in the template engine as follows (in `index.html`):
 ```javascript
     const polluteCache = async (flagIndex) => {
       const evilNote = `${flagIndex}-{{notes.${flagIndex}}}-{{emoji}}`;